 Countries with the Lowest Inflation Rates

-The countries with the lowest inflation rates in the world have negative inflation rates.
-When the inflation rate falls below 0%, deflation occurs.
-Sudden deflation increases the value, allowing more goods and services to be bought with the same amount of currency.
-Deflation can occur from the same causes as inflation, but the opposite.
-Deflation can occur if the supply of goods is higher than the demand for those goods, causing the price to decrease.
-Deflation can also occur because of buying power growing due to a reduction in the money supply and/or a decrease in the supply of credit.
-The following countries are currently experiencing deflation: Eritrea, Fiji, Mali, Qatar, United Arab Emirates, Thailand, El Salvador, New Caledonia, Switzerland, Togo, Oman, Malaysi, Liechtenstein, Armenia, and Taiwan.
+The countries with the lowest inflation rates in the world often have negative inflation rates, which is called deflation.
+Sudden deflation increases the value of a country's money, enabling more goods and services to be purchased with the same amount of currency.
+Deflation generally arises from the opposite scenario as inflation—in other words, when the supply of goods and services outpaces the supply of available money in the economy, causing prices to decrease as a result.
+Deflation can also occur when buying power grows due to a reduction in the money supply and/or a decrease in the supply of credit (both of which enhance the value of existing currency).

 Top 10 Countries with the Lowest Inflation Rates (Trading Economics Jan 2022)